Board Member Positions: How to Find & Land the Right Role

 If you’re applying to a nonprofit organization, you might also consider viewing nonprofit board member job description samples.
 This can give you a better idea of the types of roles that members take in a nonprofit and what you are best suited for.
 For example, if upon reading the advisory board member job description, you find that you would be a good fit for an advisory position, you can go about pursuing that position specifically.
 There are many ways that you can serve on a board, and it’s important to know exactly what you’re signing up for before taking on any roles or responsibilities.

 Carefully viewing the job descriptions for each position you’re considering is crucial to finding the right fit.
-Although there are some standard board positions that most organizations look to fill, the specific duties these roles entail vary significantly from board to board.
+Although there are some standard board member positions that most organizations look to fill, the specific duties these roles entail vary significantly from board to board.
 In some organizations, for instance, the board is headed by the president of the organization, while in others, it’s run by a chairman that’s specifically designated to oversee the board.
 Understanding the differences between roles and what they mean for each organization is thus extremely important for those looking for positions to fill.

 Board Member Positions

 Because there are so many different board member positions, it can be difficult to know what to even apply for.
 Some may forego the application altogether if they become too overwhelmed by what’s available.
-Searching for “board member positions near me” or “nonprofit board positions near me” can help narrow your search, allowing you to focus solely on open positions in your area.
+Searching for “board member positions near me” or “nonprofit board member positions near me” can help narrow your search, allowing you to focus solely on open positions in your area.
 It can also be helpful to ask around and receive recommendations via word of mouth.
 Your employer or coworkers may have some good advice on boards that are relevant to your industry or a particular line of work.

 The Bridgespan job board is a great tool for searching for nonprofit board member positions.
-Bridgespan board positions are listed in a way that’s easy for users to understand.
+Bridgespan board member positions are listed in a way that’s easy for users to understand.
 The platform lists the specific position, as well as the location and start date.
 Even if you aren’t currently seeking a new role, looking through volunteer board member positions can give you a better idea of what serving on a board entails.
 This can help you decide whether or not you’d like to volunteer in the future.
 To learn more about nonprofit board member roles and responsibilities, you can read our full guide here.

 3 Primary Responsibilities of Board Members

 Understanding board membership roles and responsibilities are critical for anyone that’s considering taking on one of these roles.
 The National Council of Nonprofits outlines three main things that board members are responsible for.
 So what are the 3 primary responsibilities of board members?
-These three duties are known as duty of care, duty of loyalty, and duty of obedience, and all other sub-tasks for which board members are responsible fall into these three categories.
-For a more extensive list of these responsibilities, you can search for the 10 basic responsibilities of board members.
+These three duties are known as:

 Who should not serve on a board of directors?
 Serving on a board may not be for you if you’re in it for the money.
 Board membership is not considered official employment, and so those that are considering joining a board should do so with the interest of the organization rather than their personal needs in mind.
 You can download a nonprofit board structure chart to learn more about the hierarchy of boards.
 You might also browse a nonprofit board of directors roles and responsibilities PDF or board of directors roles and responsibilities PDF for a more in-depth look into board membership.